MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/reference-connect-version-history-archive.md

 ### Fixed issues

-This hotfix build fixes a conflict where an authentication error might occur due to the independent presence of the MSOnline PowerShell Gallery module on the synchronization server.
+This hotfix build fixes a conflict where an authentication error might occur due to the independent presence of the Microsoft Graph PowerShell Gallery module on the synchronization server.